 Althea networks are maintained by operators in their communities, who work with local partners to host infrastructure that is paid for relaying bandwidth.
 Operators collect a $10-$20 (these rates can be changed) fixed monthly payment from every router on their network.
 This money allows them to spend time helping people with technical issues that arise, and get more users onto the network.

 Setting up an Althea network can be separated into several phases:

 Planning and Outreach - This phase involves locating an ideal site for the gateway, which is the role in the network of connecting a wholesale fiber connection (backhaul) and the initial broadcast point.
 This phase also involves community outreach and cultivating pre-registrations so a user base will be available upon buildout.

-Building - Network organizers build the sector antennas at the gateway and install connecting line-of-sight antennas on users homes.
-Althea networks are versatile, and equipment can be purchased and run by organizers or they can work with local partners and users to purchase their own.
+Building - Network operators build the sector antennas at the gateway and install connecting line-of-sight antennas on users homes.
+Althea networks are versatile, and equipment can be purchased and run by operators or they can work with local partners and users to purchase their own.

-Growth - Organizers partner with local home and business owners to become relays.
+Growth - Operators partner with local home and business owners to become relays.
 Relays get paid automatically for forwarding bandwidth to neighbors, providing a natural incentive for growth and redundancy.
-Throughout the the phases, Althea organizers play the role of curator of the network, helping to install new users, providing support and encouraging growth.
-Often the organizers will elect to run some of the infrastructure, like the gateway node, themselves to bootstrap the initial deployment and increase their own profitability.
+Throughout the phases, Althea operators play the role of curator of the network, helping to install new users, providing support and encouraging growth.
+Often the operators will elect to run some of the infrastructure, like the gateway node, themselves to bootstrap the initial deployment and increase their own profitability.